SFDigitalServices/design-system/docs/components/forms/radio.md

 </fieldset>
 ```

-## Radio field alts
+## Radio group variations

-Here are alts to the default radio group configuration.

 ### Small radio groups

-The small radio inputs groups are an option when the strings for choices are short and present better as a list of inline options.
+Small radio input groups are an option when the strings for choices are short and present better as a list of inline options.
 Use the `.small-input-group` class on the wrapping element, with a `<div>` as container for each radio group in the group.

 ```html highlight="small-input-group"
 <fieldset class="border-0 space-y-12">